-A. At the request of a party, a witness, or upon the hearing officer's own determination, a hearing may be continued for good cause.
+- A. At the request of a party, a witness, or upon the hearing officer's own determination, a hearing may be continued for good cause.
 The hearing officer shall consider only written continuance requests made at least three working days prior to the scheduled hearing absent extraordinary, unforeseen circumstances that the requesting party or witness could not have known earlier.
 An order to grant or deny the request may be issued prior to the scheduled hearing or if there is insufficient time to issue an order prior to the scheduled hearing, the hearing officer may grant or deny the request on the record at the hearing.
-No continuance request may be granted unless there is adequate time to provide notice to the parties, subpoena witnesses and conduct the rescheduled hearing before expiration of any statutory jurisdictional deadline.
+No continuance request shall be granted unless there is adequate time to provide notice to the parties, subpoena witnesses and conduct the rescheduled hearing before expiration of any statutory jurisdictional deadline. - B. Within the jurisdictional time limits set by statute, the superintendent or hearing officer may sua sponte continue any matter as necessary to address OSI staffing needs, to ensure efficient and adequate use of state resources, and to manage the hearing docket.
+To this end, the hearing officer may contact the parties to inquire about the status of a scheduled case.

-- B. Within the jurisdictional time limits set by statute, the superintendent or hearing officer may sua sponte continue any matter as necessary to address OSI, staffing needs, to ensure efficient and adequate use of state resources, and to manage the hearing docket.
-To this end, the hearing officer may contact the parties to inquire about the status of a scheduled case. - C. No case shall be continued, even with a showing of good cause or an emergency circumstance, beyond any mandatory, applicable jurisdictional time limit on the case.
-[13.21.4.15 NMAC N/E, 3/01/2019; Rp, 13.21.4.15 NMAC 4/30/2019; A, 01/01/2022] - 13.21.4.16 ATTIRE AT HEARING: All attorneys and other authorized representatives must be attired in a dignified, professional manner at all times during the hearing.
+- C. No case shall be continued, even with a showing of good cause or an emergency circumstance, beyond any mandatory, applicable jurisdictional time limit on the case.
+[13.1.5.15 NMAC N, 7/1/2019] - 13.1.5.16 ATTIRE AT HEARING: All attorneys and other authorized representatives must be attired in a dignified, professional manner at all times during the hearing.
 Witnesses shall dress in a respectful manner.
-No attire or dress so flamboyant, disheveled, inflammatory, obscene, offensive or revealing as to create a distraction to the orderly conduct of the hearing will be permitted.
+No attire or dress as to create a distraction to the orderly conduct of the hearing will be permitted.
+[13.1.5.16 NMAC N, 7/1/2019]

-13.21.4.17 BURDEN OF PROOF, PRESENTATION OF CASE, EVIDENCE:
+13.1.5.17 BURDEN OF PROOF, PRESENTATION OF CASE, EVIDENCE:

 - A. Burden of proof.
 Unless otherwise specified by statute, the burden of proof in a proceeding is the preponderance of evidence. - B. Presentation order.
-The party with the burden of proof in the case will ordinarily present their case first, followed by the opposing party, if any, unless the hearing officer makes reasonable exceptions related to the availability of the witnesses and representatives or other scheduling concerns. - C. Opening statements.
+The party with the burden of proof in the case shall ordinarily present their case first, followed by the opposing party, if any, unless the hearing officer makes reasonable exceptions related to the availability of the witnesses, representatives or other scheduling concerns. - C. Opening statements.
 The hearing officer may require or allow opening statements as the circumstances justify.
 Opening statements are not ordinarily evidence, but without objection, may be adopted as evidence by sworn oath of the party-witness who made the opening statement. - D. Testimony under oath.
-All testimony must be given under oath and will be subject to questioning of each other party.
+All testimony must be given under oath and shall be subject to questioning of each other party.
 The hearing officer may also ask questions of the witness as appropriate.
 At the hearing officer's discretion, redirect and re-cross may be allowed. - E. Closing arguments.
 The parties may make closing arguments, either orally at the conclusion of the case or, upon order of the hearing officer, in writing after conclusion of the hearing. - F. Post-hearing briefs.
 The hearing officer may also order the parties to submit further briefing on any issue in the case, and to submit proposed findings of fact and conclusions of law.
-The hearing officer will establish a timeline for submission of any post-hearing pleadings, including time for the parties to exchange briefs, as the hearing officer finds necessary.
+The hearing officer shall establish a timeline for submission of any post-hearing pleadings, including time for the parties to exchange briefs, as the hearing officer finds necessary.
 No decision-writing deadline commences until the parties have submitted any ordered post-hearing briefing or submission.